2 Funding and Support for Libraries

 Sometimes people want to support libraries directly by donating money or purchasing books that the library has requested.
 This is different from general book donations, which usually do not directly build the library’s collection, as I mentioned above about book sales.

-An elementary school library substitute LMT described how a full-time LMT who trained her manages to add to her library’s collection despite not having any budget to purchase books each year.
-In particular, the LMT is striving to add books that present cultures and experiences that are not represented in the aging library collection.
+An elementary school library substitute LMT described how the full-time LMT at her site manages to add to her library’s collection despite not having any budget to purchase books each year.
+In particular, the LMT is striving to add books that present cultures and experiences that are not represented in the aging library collection they currently have.
 More than one elementary school LMT I interviewed for this textbook keeps an Amazon wishlist up-to-date in case parents want to donate a book.
 Asking families to donate a book to the library on their child’s birthday is common.

 One elementary school LMT I interviewed was in the process of deciding how to spend a $15,000 anonymous donation that the library received shortly after she started working there.
 Although she was more than grateful for the donation and excited at the prospect of refreshing the library’s collection, she described feeling overwhelmed because she wanted to make sure to use the donation strategically.
 But because she had not yet had the time and experience to create a long list of selected books to purchase she did not immediately know how best to use the sudden money.
 So she tried using the reports that her library management software can produce about the age of the collection in various Dewey classification ranges to determine where the collection was most out-of-date and she hoped to target those areas for new books, reasoning that up-to-date books might make students more excited to read non-fiction.
 But the data did not offer a clear way forward.
 So now she plans to use what she has heard from students about their interests to target those areas of the collection for growth.
 These areas include sports, animals, and planets.
 Even after she developed her plan for using the donation, she still struggled to find the time to make specific selections and place the orders because she is the only staff in the library and daily duties take up all of her available time.
 Though her assistant principal would not likely pay her to do the selection work during the summer or other times when school is not in session, she did think that her assistant principal would support her if she decided that she needed to close the library for a week during the school term to focus on spending the donation.
 So, a cash donation is good fortune but not without challenging aspects.